 Why should I give money to Marble Collegiate Church?

 When you give to Marble, you “gift to others” what we enjoy.
 Every gift you give, whether financial or spiritual, changes lives.
-As Dr. Brown has said, “God’s love always comes to us on its way to someone else.”
+Former Senior Minister, Dr. Brown has said, “God’s love always comes to us on its way to someone else.”
 Your gift keeps Marble strong, day after day, so that years from now, others will still experience the same life-changing experience of welcome and worship.
 See how giving has changed people’s lives and why they give.

 Can I give a gift if I’m not a member?